 • How does the portrayal of smoking in films affect the choices that we make?
 Should art reflect our “best” interests or should it have license to portray anything?

 • Should we regulate the use of tobacco?
 How?

 • What is the most effective way to keep kids from smoking?

-(Recommended for Social Studies, English, Health, and Civics, grades 8-10.)
+(Developed for English, grade 9; recommended for Social Studies, English, Health, and Civics, grades 8-10)